deepbsd/Farchi/README.md

 pacman -S pambase systemd-homed systemctl enable sysstemd-homed
 ```

+Wait!
+I just took out the `systemd-homed` service!
+For some reason, a pacman search
+no longer returns it as a package.
+Not sure what's going on there!
+Probably they
+deleted the package!

 Obviously, you want to start that service as well, but at least the service should be
 started when the machine starts up.